Simon Rich: Career

 After graduating from Harvard, Rich wrote for Saturday Night Live for four years (2007-2011).
 The staff was nominated for the Emmy Award for Outstanding Writing in a Variety, Music or Comedy Series in 2008, 2009, and 2010 and won the Writers Guild of America Award for Comedy/Variety Series in 2009 and 2010.

 Rich departed to work as a staff writer for Pixar.

 In 2013 and 2014, he was named to Forbes 30 Under 30 list.

 Magazine work

 Rich has had pieces published in McSweeney's, The Believer, GQ, The Observer magazine, Mad magazine, Vanity Fair, UK Glamour, Italian GQ, Italian Granta, NPR.com, NPR's "Selected Shorts," and The Barcelona Review, among other publications.

 His writing has also been selected for numerous anthologies including The Best of McSweeney's, and I Found This Funny, edited by Judd Apatow.

 In 2013, Sony Pictures acquired the film rights to Rich's four-part novella Sell Out, which was originally published by The New Yorker that same year.

 Film work

 Rich wrote the screenplay for the film An American Pickle, which premiered in 2020.
 Seth Rogen starred in the dual lead roles and served as producer.

-Upcoming projects
+Undeveloped projects

-Rich is slated to write the script based on the illustrated book Unicorn Executions, to be produced by Universal Studios.
+Rich was slated to write the script based on the illustrated book Unicorn Executions which would have been produced by Universal Studios.